-C. C. Jones ("Antiquities of Southern Indians") says: "The worship of Priapus probably obtained among some of the Southern Indian nations.
+C. C. Jones ("Antiquities of Southern Indians") says : "The worship of Priapus probably obtained among some of the Southern Indian nations.
 In the collection of Dr. Troost were many carefully carved representations in stone of the male organ of generation."

 Another point worthy of note is the fact that the length of the so-called pestles exceeds that of nearly every other celt, as figured by Lubbock, Evans, or Jones.
-The latter depicts a stone axe and handle in one piece, fifteen and three-fourths inches long; a spade and handle, cut from solid rock, seventeen and a quarter inches long.
-Only one specimen has a length greater than the phalli; that is a flint sword which measures a little over twenty-one inches long.
+The latter depicts a stone ax and handle in one piece, fifteen and three fourths inches long; a spade and handle, cut from solid rock, seventeen and a quarter inches long.
+Only one specimen has a length greater then the phalli; that is a flint sword which measures a little over twentyone inches long.

 Like all Gods, the parts which make the person are human or mundane; the divinity thereof consists in office and proportion.
-To be godlike, those proportions must be exorbitant, as we not only here witness, but as may be seen in most of the virile members figured on the bas-reliefs exhumed from the buried cities of Herculaneum and Pompeii.
+To be godlike, those proportions must be exorbitant, as we not only here witness, but as may be seen in most of the virile members figured on the bass-reliefs exhumed from the buried cities of Herculaneum and Pompeii.
 All present the same excess in the divine gift of magnitude-a never-failing attribute of the Almighty.

-Another specimen, the original of which is in the collection of the Academy of Sciences in San Francisco,

-Cal., but without history except such as may be read from each as an individual fact.
-This oval-shaped relic has been dominated a "mortar."
+Fig. 26 is a unique specimen, the original of which accompanied Fig. 25.
+They are both in the collection of the Academy of Sciences in San Francisco, Cal., but without history except such as may be read from each as an individual fact.
+This oval-shaped relic has been denominated a "mortar."
 But that term seems a misnomer.
 The object departs from the type of the mortar.
 Other vessels in the collection that are unquestioned mortars have a less elaborate finish, and all strictly conform to the one idea of rough utility.
-It is fourteen inches long, nine inches broad, and six inches high.
+This specimen (Fig. 26) is fourteen inches long, nine inches broad, and six inches high.
 It is not polished, but it has an even smoothness on the outer surface.
-The oblong cavity, which is nearly three inches deep, shows quite sharp pits of hammer or delving tool marks, while in the mortan proper these marks are very much effaced, as if by attrition of use.
+The oblong cavity, which is nearly three inches deep, shows quite sharp pits of hammer or delving tool marks, while in the mortars proper these marks are very much effaced, as if by attrition of use.
 The base of the mortars have each a consistent flat bottom to rest on, while the underside of the celt in question is oval, making it unstable as an egg.

-I find no diagram or description of a stone relic of this kind in Sir John Lubbock's "Pre-historic Times," Evans' "Stone Relics of England," or C. C. Jones, Jr.'s "Antiquities of Southern Indians."
+I find no diagram or description of a stone relic of this kind in Sir John Lubbock's "Prehistoric Times," Evans' "Stone Relics of England," or C. O. Jones, Jr.'s "Antiquities of Southern Indians."

-Though the direct evidence is small, the foregoing indirect evidence leads us to regard the relic purely a ^{} sacred emblem of the female type, answering to the yoni of India, and a companion to the phallus.
+Though the direct evidence is small, the foregoing indirect evidence leads us to regard the relic purely a sacred emblem of the female type, answering to the yoni of India, and a companion to the phallus.